UCSD-ECE141/assignment1/README.md

 Read chapter 1 and 2 in the textbook: C++ The Core Language.
 Don't worry -- this amounts to about 20 pages.
 For the sake of improving this course, please track how much time the reading takes you.

-Estimated newbie time: 1 hour
+Estimated newbie time: 1 hour.

 ![alt text](images/book.jpg "Title")